RedWilly/Sniper-Bot/README.md

 TOKEN_OUT_NAME=<name-of-token-to-snipe>
-SELL_AMT=10 # swap 10weth for the token we want to snipe MIN_LIQUIDITY=100 # pool needs atleast 100 weth for bot to make trade IMPERSONATE=0xE78388b4CE79068e89Bf8aA7f218eF6b9AB0e9d0 # avax bridge
+SELL_AMT=10 # swap 10weth for the token we want to snipe MIN_LIQUIDITY=100 # pool needs atleast 100 weth for bot to make trade
 ```
->It makes most sense to use a highly liquid token such as weth/matic/dai/... for the value of `TOKEN_IN_ADDR` so that the bot won't be hit as hard by slippage when swapping
+>It makes most sense to use a highly liquid token such as weth/matic/dai/usdt/... for the value of `TOKEN_IN_ADDR` so that the bot won't be hit as hard by slippage when swapping

 >`MIN_LIQUIDITY` stops the bot from buying fake tokens with the same name as the token we are trying to snipe because the pair's pool reserves need to meet a certain threshold.
 Should be pretty high e.g. 200eth